-We have granted the underwriters an option to purchase up to additional shares of common stock from us.
+The Offering Common stock offered by us 4,000,000 shares.
+Option to purchase additional shares We have granted the underwriters an option to purchase up to 600,000 additional shares of common stock from us.
 The underwriters can exercise this option at any time within 30 days from the date of this prospectus.

-shares (or shares if the underwriters exercise in full their option to purchase additional shares).

-We estimate that the net proceeds from this offering will be approximately \$million, or \$million if the underwriters exercise in full their option to purchase additional shares of common stock, assuming a public offering price of \$per share, which was the last reported sale price of our common stock on the Nasdaq Global Select Market on January, 2021, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-We currently intend to use the net proceeds from this offering for the following purposes: (1) approximately \$ million to fund the continued development of ATH-1017, including for our planned Phase 2 trial of ATH-1017 for the treatment of Parkinson's disease dementia and for clinical pharmacology and safety studies to support the development of ATH-1017 for both mild-to-moderate Alzheimer's disease and Parkinson's disease dementia; (2) approximately \$ million to fund our IND-enabling studies and early-stage clinical development of ATH-1019 or ATH-1020 for the treatment of neuropsychiatric indications; and (3) the remainder for our other research and development activities, as well as for working capital and other general corporate purposes.
+Common stock to be outstanding 35,087,395 shares (or 35,687,395 shares if the underwriters exercise after the offering in full their option to purchase additional shares).
+Use of proceeds We estimate that the net proceeds from this offering will be approximately \$99.3 million, or \$114.3 million if the underwriters exercise in full their option to purchase additional shares of common stock, assuming a public offering price of \$26.55 per share, which was the last reported sale price of our common stock on the Nasdaq Global Select Market on January 15, 2021, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We currently intend to use the net proceeds from this offering for the following purposes: (1) approximately \$37 million to fund the continued development of ATH-1017, including for our planned Phase 2 trial of ATH-1017 for the treatment of Parkinson's disease dementia and for clinical pharmacology and safety studies to support the development of ATH-1017 for both mild-to-moderate Alzheimer's disease and Parkinson's disease dementia; (2) approximately \$51 million to fund our IND-enabling studies and early-stage clinical development of ATH-1019 or ATH-1020 for the treatment of neuropsychiatric indications; and (3) the remainder for our other research and development activities, as well as for working capital and other general corporate purposes.
 We currently intend to use our existing cash, cash equivalents and investments to fund the ongoing clinical development of ATH-1017 for the treatment of mild-to-moderate Alzheimer's disease, including our ongoing LIFT-AD and ACT-AD clinical trials, and for working capital and other general corporate purposes.
 For a more complete description of our intended use of the proceeds from this offering, see the section of this prospectus titled "Use of Proceeds."